-It should be noted that the effects of priors on perception may depend on the specific task that was performed and on the processing hierarchy of the stimuli that were involved45.
-In the current study the long-term priors of letters and symbols are Gestalt-like priors; yet the task is a low-level task involving contour detection.
-For schizophrenia, low-level processing has been associated with a decreased influence of priors (e.g.19), explaining insensitivity to illusions that are driven by long-term priors such as illumination priors^{19,24,25}.
-On the contrary, for hallucinations, which are positive symptoms associated with schizophrenia, a stronger reliance on prior information has been reported18.
-As Sterzer19 proposes, weak priors at low-level may lead to perceptual uncertainties that may be compensated by reliance on high-level abstract or semantic prior beliefs, which in turn lead to hallucinations.
+It should be noted that the effects of priors on perception may depend on the specific task and on the processing hierarchy of the involved stimuli.45 In the current study the long-term priors of letters and symbols are Gestalt-like priors; yet the task is low-level, involving contour detection.
+For schizophrenia, low-level processing has been associated with a decreased influence of priors (eg, ref.19), explaining insensitivity to illusions driven by long-term priors such as illumination priors.^{19,24,25} On the contrary, for hallucinations - positive symptoms associated with schizophrenia-a stronger reliance on prior information has been reported.18 As Sterzer19 proposes, weak low-level priors may induce perceptual uncertainties to be compensated by reliance on high-level, abstract prior beliefs, in turn leading to hallucinations.
 Similarly, indeed for synesthetes an increased influence of priors was only seen in the specific task conditions where synesthesia was present.
-Thus, when generalizing the effects of priors on perception to other studies, processing hierarchy and task demands should be taken into account^{19,45}.
+Thus, when generalizing the effects of priors on perception to other studies, processing hierarchy and task demands should be taken into account. ^{19,45}

-Aberrant precision weighting is hypothesized to underlie psychopathology in the wider sense20, e.g. also including autistic perception46-48.
-In autism, high-precision, inflexible prediction errors are proposed, while it is debated whether priors are overfitted or too weak^{47,48}.
-This explains reduced top-down influences in perception in autism49.
-Synesthesia is more prevalent in autism^{50,51}, with similar perceptual profiles^{11,52}, and overfitting of (high-precision) priors is also hypothesized for synesthesia28.
-Synesthesia is associated with positive, but not negative, schizotypy^{53,54}.
-We focused on perception, not on positive symptoms, and our results clearly speak in favor of different perceptual phenotypes in synesthetes and schizophrenia patients, despite any potential overlap.
+Aberrant precision weighting is hypothesized to underlie psychopathology in the wider sense,20 eg, also including autistic perception.46-48 In autism, high-precision, inflexible prediction errors are proposed, while it is debated whether priors are overfitted or too weak.^{47,48} This explains reduced top-down influences in perception in autism.49 Synesthesia is more prevalent in autism,^{50,51} with similar perceptual profiles,^{11,52} and overfitting of (high-precision) priors is also hypothesized for synesthesia.28